 The SRA data shows the number of regulated legal firms decreased by 1.9% between December 2019 and December 2020 (from 10,278 to 10,080), with 539 firms closing and new 426 openings.
 However, Legal Aid firms have suffered the most, with over 70 shutting down since April 2020.

-In addition, the CLC has reported that they regulated 11 fewer practices by the end of 2020 compared to its precursor year.
-The latest ONS Monthly Business Survey reported that turnover of other UK services decreased by 14% in 2020 compared to 2019.
+In addition, the CLC has reported that they regulated 11 fewer practices by the end of 2020 more than earlier.
+The latest ONS Monthly Business Survey reported that turnover of other UK services decreased by 14% in 2020.
 Still, the annual turnover of legal services in the UK remained the same.

 1. Transactional Practices to Suffer the Most

 The cuts due to the covid-19 disruption affected support workers a lot.
 Many legal firms had to close their offices following state governments’ orders when the nonessential industries were shut down.
-This created doubt in many law organizations about whether they will ever reopen or not as demand fluctuates in the legal market.
+This created doubt in many law firms whether they will ever reopen or not.

 Restructuring-based practices may see an incursion in business requirements; however, transactional practices may be the ones to suffer the most.
-In addition, litigation lawyers who handle contingency cases will be hugely impacted as the hearings, depositions, and the general legal office processes cannot take place because the courts and administrative offices are closed.
+Additionally, litigation lawyers who handle contingency cases will be hugely impacted.
+How?
+The hearings, depositions, and the general legal office processes cannot take place physically in courts.

 This may create hindrance in settling cases, resulting in the financial unpredictability of law firms dealing in contingency cases.
 Reason being that contingency lawyers can only charge fees once a case reaches its conclusion.
 Other stranded law firms are the ones that specialize in business mergers and acquisitions as most business owners are waiting for the ongoing crisis to pass for making any potential merger or acquisition.